breadcat/blog.minskio.co.uk/content/quotes.md

 >You don't need a parachute to skydive.
 You need one to skydive twice

+>You want sympathy?
+It's in the dictionary, between shit and syphilis <!-- what the hell did I just read -->

 >You guys have phones, don't you? <!-- diablo press conference -->

 >You sound like my parole officer

 >You stay, I go.
 No following. <!-- the iron giant -->

->You wouldn't find Hitler playing jungle music at 3 o'clock in the morning
+>You wouldn't find Hitler playing jungle music at 3 o'clock in the morning <!-- father ted -->

->Your proposal is acceptable
+>Your proposal is acceptable <!-- men in black -->

 >You've got razzle-dazzle <!-- sun-maid raisins -->